Richard H. Clarke

-Richard Henry Clarke (February 9, 1843 – September 26, 1906) was a politician and U.S. Representative from Alabama.
+Richard Henry Clarke (February 9, 1843 – September 26, 1906) was a politician who served as a U.S. representative from Alabama.

 Biography

 Born in Dayton, Alabama, Clarke attended Green Springs Academy.
 He graduated from the University of Alabama at Tuscaloosa in July 1861.
 He soon enlisted in the Confederate States Army, and during the Civil War was a lieutenant in the First Battalion of Alabama Artillery.

 After the war, Clarke studied law and passed the bar in 1867; he commenced practice in Dayton, Alabama.

 He moved to Demopolis, Alabama, and continued to work as a lawyer.
-There he was elected as State Solicitor for Marengo County, serving 1872-1876.
-He was prosecuting attorney of the seventh judicial circuit in 1876 and 1877.
+There he was elected as State Solicitor for Marengo County, serving from 1872 to 1876.
+He was the prosecuting attorney of the seventh judicial circuit in 1876 and 1877.

 He moved to Mobile, Alabama, where he resumed a law practice.